Nullity and Loop Complementation for Delta-Matroids: Vertex-Flip-Safe Delta-Matroids

 Recall from Section~\ref{sec:distance_DM} that the result of applying dual pivot or loop complementation on a \dmatroid is not necessarily a \dmatroid.
-In this section we consider the subfamily of \dmatroids that are closed under vertex flips in general.
-In particular, we show that (1) delta-matroids represented by graphs and (2) binary matroids form in turn subfamilies of this family.
+In this section we consider families of \dmatroids that are closed under invertible vertex flips in general.
+In particular, we show that the binary \dmatroids form one such family.
+As a consequence, for binary \dmatroid $M$ the set systems $M*v$ and $M\dual v$ in Theorem~\ref{thm:null_plus_op_setsystem} are binary \dmatroids.